-Air Force ROTC is a three- or four-year program that consists of 16 academic credits that are all centered around leadership, management, history, current events, and Air Force operations.
-These courses prepare you to become an Air Force Officer after graduation while majoring in whatever field of study interests you.
+Air Force ROTC is a four-year program that consists of 16 academic credits that are all centered around leadership, management, history, current events, and Air Force operations.
+These courses prepare you to become an Air Force or Space Force Officer after graduation while majoring in whatever field of study interests you.

 Interested in ROTC but have less than 4 years of school left?
-Contact our recruiting officer Capt Jessica Olson to explore your options.
+Contact our recruiting officer Major Andrew Spratt to explore your options.

 ROTC will help you hone your time-management skills, analytical skills, and physical fitness.
 The program is not easy, but if you are up to the challenge, the rewards will last a lifetime.